iluvjava/Maths/Notebook 2.0 obsidian/MATH 602 Nesterov Acceleration/The Catalyst Acceleration Idea Part I.md

 #### **Top Comments**
 1. It's a realization of accelerated PPM when $\epsilon_k = 0, \mu = 0$.
 2. The Nesterov's estimating sequence generalizes the estimating sequence used for accelerated proximal gradient method.
+3. The proximal lemma with $\epsilon_k$ has no simple relations with the proximal gradient inequality.

 #### **Realization as accelerated PPM**
 More specifically, assume exact evaluation of $\epsilon = 0$, then it becomes the same as accelerated PPM but with the addition of
 1. $\mu\ge 0$, a strong convexity constant.
 Change $\kappa = \lambda_k^{-1}$ for all $k \ge 0$, with $\epsilon_k = 0$, the Catalyst algorithm reduced to accelerated PPM Method.
+2. The estimating sequence used

 Compared to APPM, catalyst is yet to incorperates case when $\kappa$ may not be a constant.